Roof tiles: Southeast Asia

 Tapered flat roof tiles have been used in Thailand, Laos and Cambodia since at least the 9th or 10th century CE, with widespread adoption after the 14th century, commonly to roof traditional Buddhist temple architecture.
 These shingle tiles have flat elongated bodies with a bent upper end for hooking at the roof and a pointed lower end.

 In Indonesia, approximately 90% of houses in Java island use clay roof tile.
-Traditionally, Javanese architecture use clay roof tiles.
-However, it was not until late 19th century that houses of commoners in Java and Bali started using roof tiles.
+Traditionally, Javanese architecture use clay roof tiles mounted on an open batten system to allow for ventilation of hot air.
+It was not until the late 19th century that houses of commoners in Java and Bali started using roof tiles.
 The Dutch colonial administration encouraged the usage of roof tiles to increase hygiene.
 Before the mass usage of roof tiles in Java and Bali, commoners of both of islands used thatched or nipa roof like the inhabitants of other Indonesian islands.

 In the Philippines, aside from various thatching methods, a native roof tiling technique is the kalaka which uses halved bamboo sections fitted together.
 During the Spanish colonial era of the Philippines, colonial-era bahay na bato architecture (which mixes native and Spanish architecture) also extensively used the Spanish-style Monk and Nun tiles, known natively as teja de curva.